lemlac/mulem/docs/reference.md

 #### Untagged Unions

-`enum` can define a tagged union, but untagged unions can be defined with the `|` inside a type notation.
+Untagged unions can be defined with the `|` between two or more types.
 When picking members of a union, use `of` with the type.

 ```mulem
 sumUnion :: int | float | char